GretteThel/CardioAI/docs/reproduction_guide.md

 ## 10. Streamlit Demo

-The Streamlit-based research demo is maintained in a separate repository.
+The Streamlit-based research demo is maintained in a separate CardioAI_streamlit repository.

 That repository is distinct from the main CardioAI workflow repository and should be treated as a related demonstration artefact rather than the core experimental pipeline.